Pendium

 What AI consistently says

-• +Unparalleled brand prestige and status signaling
+• +Unrivaled brand prestige and historical importance

-• +Exquisite hand-finished movements and dial artistry
+• +Exquisite hand-finishing and micro-engineering

 What AI doesn't mention